uclahs-cds/package-moPepGen/README.md

 <!-- badges: end -->

-moPepGen (multi-omics peptide generator) uses data from multiple-omics experiments and calls variant peptides as custom databases for proteogenomic library search.
+moPepGen (multi-omics peptide generator) uses data from one or more omics experiments and calls variant peptides as custom databases for proteogenomic library search.

 moPepGen takes genomic variants such as single nucleotide variants (SNP or SNV), insertion/deletion (INDEL), gene fusion, and post-transcriptional modifications such as RNA editing and alternative splicing, and detects variated peptides affected.